Darthan184/Multi-Launchpad-SFS1/README.md

 **"angle":**

-The location on the planet (in degrees) of the space center (not fully implemented by SFS, location is, orientation is not), default 90.
+The location on the planet (in degrees) of the space center (not fully implemented by SFS, location is, orientation is not).
+If this field is omitted and position_LaunchPad or position_LaunchPad.height is omitted will attempt to find a sufficiently flat area.
+If this field is omitted and position_LaunchPad.height is specified, 90 will be used.

 **"position_LaunchPad":**